 Instacart says this about priority access: “Get priority access to batches before stores open or when you’re closer to the store.”

-But they don’t say much else.
-So shoppers have been left to figure out how it really works, and we still don’t know precisely how batch assignments work.
+But they don’t say much else about the benefits.
+Shoppers have been left to figure out how it really works, and we still don’t know enough about batch assignments to say exactly what priority access does.

-How close do you need to be?
+How close do you need to be to get priority?
 A red circle appears around each store, and you have to be located inside the red circle to get priority access.

 In theory, you will see batches before other shoppers by being close to a store.